-Recommended prerequisite: None Grades 10-12 15 pds/wk Certification Goal: NATEF Certification, SP2 Certification Required Equipment: to be purchased by the student BEFORE the start of school.
-(1) Work boots-steel toe not required (2) Work Uniform (black poly/cotton blend pants and black tshirt).
+Recommended prerequisite: None

+Certification Goal: NATEF Certification, SP2 Certification

+Required Equipment: students need to purchase BEFORE the start of school.
+(1) Work boots-steel toe not required (2) Work Uniform (black poly/cotton blend pants and black t-shirt).

 This is the first course of a three-year program designed for students to enter the automotive career field.
 In Level I, students receive an overview of automotive systems, safety, basic hand and power tools, measurements and precision measuring tools.
-Students learn to navigate computerized service manuals and are introduced to career choices available in the automotive industry.
+Students learn to navigate computerized service manuals and learn about career choices available in the automotive industry.
 An extensive emphasis is placed on vehicle suspension, chassis, and braking systems.